B

 Belgian Laekenois

-Potential owners of a Belgian Lakaenois, especially a puppy, should consider several factors before taking on this challenge.
+Potential owners of a Belgian Laekenois, especially a puppy, should consider several factors before taking on this challenge.
 Regular grooming, consistent training, intense exercise, and early socialization are required to care for this dog properly.

 The unique, wiry coat of the Laekenois requires special care.
 Trim the fur about twice a year to remove dead and stray hairs.
 Don’t shave it short, as this mars its appearance and will take years to grow back.
 A light shave every once in a while will be fine.